Excise duty on energy

 Special regulations apply to the use of diesel in ships and certain boats in professional agricultural, forestry or aquaculture operations.

 Marked diesel must not be present in the fuel tank of a boat that has been refuelled in Sweden.
-However, it is permitted for this type of fuel to be present in the fuel tank of a boat that has been refuelled in a country in which it is legal, and then brought to Sweden.
 This prohibition does not apply to fishing boats with a fishing licence that is not limited to fishing in private waters.

 You can be fined SEK 10,000 if you have marked fuel in your fuel tank without permission.

-If you are an approved duty-exempt user, you can take delivery of fuel other than petrol or unmarked (high-duty-rate) diesel without paying excise duty on it.
-The party that supplies you with this fuel can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable) in their excise duty return for fuel.
+If you are an approved duty-exempt user, you can take delivery of all fuels apart from petrol and unmarked diesel without paying excise duty on them.
+Your fuel supplier can claim a deduction for excise duty in their excise duty return.
+You cannot be granted a refund by the Swedish Tax Agency for fuel that you can purchase on a duty-free basis.

 You can apply for a refund of excise duty on energy and carbon dioxide for petrol.
-You can also apply for a refund of excise duty on energy, carbon dioxide and sulphur (if applicable) for fuel other than unmarked (high-duty-rate) diesel if you do not have to file an excise duty return for your fuel.
-As an approved duty-exempt user, you cannot apply for a refund for fuel that you can purchase on a duty-free basis.
+You can also apply for a refund of excise duty on energy, carbon dioxide and sulphur (if applicable) for fuel other than unmarked diesel if you are not required to file a return for the fuel.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 771 (“Boats and ships – fuel”).

-If you are an approved duty-exempt user, you can take delivery of fuel other than petrol or unmarked (high-duty-rate) diesel without paying excise duty on it.
-The party that supplies you with this fuel can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable) in their excise duty return for fuel.
+If you are an approved duty-exempt user, you can take delivery of fuel other than petrol or unmarked diesel without paying excise duty on it.
+Your fuel supplier can claim a deduction for excise duty in their excise duty return.
+You can not be granted a refund by the Swedish Tax Agency for fuel that you can purchase on a duty-free basis.

 You can apply for a refund of excise duty on energy and carbon dioxide for petrol.
-You can also apply for a refund of excise duty on energy, carbon dioxide and sulphur (if applicable) for fuel other than unmarked (high-duty-rate) diesel if you do not have to file an excise duty return for your fuel.
-As an approved duty-exempt user, you cannot apply for a refund for fuel that you can purchase on a duty-free basis.
+You can also apply for a refund of excise duty on energy, carbon dioxide and sulphur (if applicable) for fuel other than unmarked diesel if you do not have to report excise duty for the fuel.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 771 (“Boats and ships – fuel”).

-Fuel consumption on a boat with permission to use low-duty-rate marked diesel
+Consumption of fuel in a boat with permission to use low-duty-rate marked diesel

-If you have used fuel other than petrol or unmarked (high-duty-rate) diesel yourself, you can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable).
+If you have used fuel other than petrol or unmarked diesel, you can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable).
 You can claim an excise duty deduction if you have delivered this type of fuel to an approved duty-exempt user.
 The same rule applies if you have supplied fuel to a party that has taken direct delivery of it to a boat’s fuel tank.

-If you are an approved duty-exempt user, you can take delivery of fuel other than petrol or unmarked (high-duty-rate) diesel without paying excise duty on it.
-The party that supplies you with this fuel can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable) in their excise duty return for fuel.
+If you are an approved duty-exempt user, you can take delivery of all fuels apart from petrol and unmarked diesel without paying excise duty on them.
+Your fuel supplier can claim a deduction for excise duty in their excise duty return.
+You cannot be granted a refund by the Swedish Tax Agency for fuel that you can purchase on a duty-free basis.

-You can apply for a refund of excise duty on energy, carbon dioxide and sulphur (if applicable) for fuel other than unmarked (high-duty-rate) diesel if you do not have to file an excise duty return for your fuel.
-As an approved duty-exempt user, you cannot apply for a refund for fuel that you can purchase on a duty-free basis.
+You can apply for a refund of excise duty on energy, carbon dioxide and sulphur (if applicable) for fuel other than unmarked diesel if you are not required to file a return for the fuel.
 You can also apply for a refund of excise duty on energy and carbon dioxide for petrol.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 771 (“Boats and ships – fuel”).

-You are not entitled to claim an excise duty deduction for fuel that you have sold or used.
-However, you can apply for a refund of excise duty for fuel other than unmarked (high-duty-rate) diesel that you have used yourself.
+You are not entitled to an excise duty deduction for fuel that you have sold or used.
+If you have used fuel other than unmarked diesel, you can apply for a refund of excise duty.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 771 (“Boats and ships – fuel”).